 If you ever visit Jebel Musa, the program will almost certainly include a 2 a.m. ascent up the mountain in order to watch the sunrise.
 One way to avoid this is to carry a tent and sleeping bag and spend the night on the mountain.
 Sleeping is difficult with the wind and cold and becomes impossible when the noisy tourists begin arriving long before daybreak.
 The sunrise looks like this.
 Is it worth all the effort?
 You decide.

-Mount Sinai (InterCity Oz) Good introductory article to Jebel Musa as Mount Sinai.
+Mount Sinai (Tour Egypt).
+Good introductory article to Jebel Musa as Mount Sinai.
 Includes some photographs and tips about visiting the site.

-Mount Sinai (The Jewish Magazine) Well-written travel journal of a visitor to Jebel Musa.
+Mount Sinai (The Jewish Magazine).
+A well-written travel journal of a visitor to Jebel Musa.

 Thoughts on Jebel al-Lawz and the Location of Mt.
-Sinai (Associates for Biblical Research) An article by Bryant Wood about the location of Mt.
-Sinai based on the biblical evidence.
+Sinai (Associates for Biblical Research).
+An article by Bryant Wood about the location of Mt.
+Sinai based on biblical evidence.

 St. Catherines Monastery, Sinai (Atlas Tours).
 Good general introduction to St. Catherine’s Monastery.